Media Capture

 Starting a Recording

 You start recording a QuickTime movie using startRecordingToOutputFileURL:recordingDelegate:.
 You need to supply a file-based URL and a delegate.
-The URL must not identify an existing file, as the movie file output does not overwrite existing resources.
+The URL must not identify an existing file, because the movie file output does not overwrite existing resources.
 You must also have permission to write to the specified location.
 The delegate must conform to the AVCaptureFileOutputRecordingDelegate protocol, and must implement the captureOutput:didFinishRecordingToOutputFileAtURL:fromConnections:error: method.

 AVCaptureMovieFileOutput *aMovieFileOutput = <#Get a movie file output#>;